Annual Report 2024

 Improving access to continuing education is an urgent need for educators and there's a local team using the ECHO Model to help.

 In Nigeria, the adult literacy* rate is near 60% and nearly 40% of educators have not received certification to teach.
 Improving access to continuing education is an urgent need for educators and there’s a local team using the ECHO Model to help.
+However, they face one huge hurdle: the ability to connect to the internet.

 Adapting the ECHO Model for a New Context

-“What we want to achieve, over the years, is to empower participants with understanding ECHO more and more, so that eventually, the program and leadership stand on their own in Nigeria,” says Clement Egure, Ph.D., another Hub team member.
+“What we want to achieve, over the years, is to empower participants with understanding ECHO more and more, so that eventually, the program and leadership stand on their own in Nigeria,” says Dominic Egure, Ph.D., another Hub team member.

 A teacher and ECHO participant at Tosin Cormenius Primary School in Nigeria leverages tools from ECHO to create more engaging curriculum for her students.
 Photo Credit: ECHO Education Nigeria Hub Team

 Featured Image Caption: Students at Tosin Cormenius Primary School, one of the schools partnering with ECHO Education Nigeria.
+Photo Credit: ECHO Education Nigeria Hub Team

 *Adult literacy is the percentage of people, aged 15 and older, who can read, write, and understand simple statements about their daily lives.